 Environmental Factors Can Damage Your Vision

-There are many ways your eyes can be affected by environmental factors, but the most common are direct exposure to the sun's radiation as well as to the chemicals, ozone, nitrogen dioxide and other harmful substances in the air we breathe daily.
+There are many ways your eyes can be affected by environmental factors, but the most common is direct exposure to the sun's radiation as well as to the chemicals, ozone, nitrogen dioxide, and other harmful substances in the air we breathe daily.